far more Amtrak trains stop in downtown Alexandria compared to downtown Richmond

 Among other improvements intended to support passenger traffic, a new stretch of track (the "Collier Connection") was built at Petersburg to link the CSX tracks from Richmond with the Norfolk Southern tracks to Norfolk.
 The upgrade was completed almost a year earlier than planned, so passengers in Norfolk used a temporary loading platform until completion of the Harbor Park station, built near the site of the old passenger terminal used by the Norfolk and Western and by the Virginian.9

 Virginia was the first state to conclude negotiations with Amtrak for subsidizing regional passenger train services, as required by the Passenger Rail Investment and Improvement Act of 2008.
 Amtrak continued to pay for the long-distance trains (going more than 750 miles) that cross Virginia.
-The state committed to pay $10.5 million annually, for six years, to continue regional passenger train service from Lynchburg, Norfolk, Newport News, and Richmond.
-The 2013 General Assembly passed a new set of taxes to fund transportation, and the bill dedicated sales tax revenue to the Intercity Passenger Rail Operating and Capital Fund (IPROC).10
+The state committed to pay $10.5 million annually for six years, for Amtrak to continue regional passenger train service from Lynchburg, Norfolk, Newport News, and Richmond.
+The 2013 General Assembly passed a new set of taxes to fund transportation, and that bill dedicated sales tax revenue to the Intercity Passenger Rail Operating and Capital Fund (IPROC).10

-A bus link already funnels Roanoke customers to the train station in Lynchburg, and the demand for passenger rail from Roanoke may have contributed to the higher-than-expected ridership on the Lynchburg line.
+Once Amtrak reached Lynchburg, a bus funneled Roanoke customers to the train station there.
+The demand for passenger rail from Roanoke may have contributed to the higher-than-expected ridership on the Lynchburg line.
 A bus link to connect with the Amtrak Cardinal in Clifton Forge, 50 miles to the north, is also possible.
-In Roanoke, a new platform is planned near the current bus station, offering the potential to create a multi-modal transportation hub.
-The historic Norfolk & Western train station (now a museum dedicated to O. Winston Link's extraordinary photographs of steam trains) is no longer suitable, because Amtrak passenger trains at that location would block freight traffic.13
+In Roanoke, a new platform was completed near the bus station, offering the potential to create a multi-modal transportation hub.
+The historic Norfolk & Western train station (now a museum dedicated to O. Winston Link's extraordinary photographs of steam trains) was no longer suitable, because Amtrak passenger trains at that location would block freight traffic.14